 Western Michigan University's interpersonal communication major is designed for students who want the knowledge and learned ability to work closely with people in interpersonal relationships.
 This major is excellent for students interested in social service careers, where knowledge and ability in interpersonal relationships is critical to success.

-As an interpersonal communication student at WMU, you will study interpersonal communication, communication theory, communication research, group communication, nonverbal communication, family communication, communication ethics, female and male interaction, health communication, attitude change, group problem solving and public speaking.
-You will also learn how to market yourself through networking, cover letters, resumes and portfolios.
+As an interpersonal communication student at WMU, you will study interpersonal communication, communication theory, communication research, group communication, nonverbal communication, family communication, communication ethics, gender communication, health communication, persuasion and public speaking.

 If you choose this major, you will have networking and professional development opportunities available to you through volunteering, internships, and other career-specific experiences such as contributing to the Western Herald student newspaper or WIDR radio station, or joining Phi Kappa Phi Honor Society or Lambda Pi Eta communication honor society.